MyBodyIsLava/HaremBatch/README.md

 The **Model** dropdown lists all checkpoints available in Forge.
 This requires Forge to be connected.

 - Select a model matching your character's category (Illustrious, Pony, or SDXL)
-- If model and character category don't match, you'll see a warning
+- If the model and character category don't match, you'll see a warning

 ### Core Settings